Our site is tested by TWO services every day to protect your information.

 PICKUPS and MICROPHONES: Should I get a Pickup or a Mic?

-Headway EDB-2 Dual Channel Blending Preamp with optional Mic Input
+Headway EDB-2 Dual Channel Blending Preamp for pickups and/or mic

 This versatile 2-channel preamp can handle two pickups, or a pickup and a mic, with ease, with extensive EQ, notch filter, DI, phantom power, switchable impedance, and much more.